scrapy/scrapyd/docs/config.rst

 An item feed is written to ``{items_dir}/{project}/{spider}/{job}.jl``.

-If this option is non-empty, the `FEEDS <https://docs.scrapy.org/en/latest/topics/feed-exports.html#std-setting-FEEDS>`__ Scrapy setting is set as follows, resulting in feeds being written to the specified directory as JSON lines:
+If this option is non-empty, the `FEEDS <https://docs.scrapy.org/en/latest/topics/feed-exports.html#std-setting-FEEDS>`__ Scrapy setting is set as follows, resulting in items being written to the above path as JSON lines:

 .. code-block:: json

-   {"value from items_dir": {"format": "jsonlines"}}
+   {"file:///path/to/items_dir/project/spider/job.jl": {"format": "jsonlines"}}

 Default
   ``""`` (empty), because it is recommended to instead use either: